ISSN 1542-3050 (Print)

 The Journal of Pastoral Care & Counseling advances theory and professional practice through scholarly and reflective literature on pastoral and spiritual care, counseling, psychotherapy, education, and research.

 Effective Vol 69:1 (March, 2015) JPC&C is published on the platform of SAGE Publications (JPC&C at SAGE) – and subscriptions and submissions are managed at that website.
+Subscription prices for various regions of the world can be found at that site by indicating your region when asked to do so after clicking on the “Subscribe” link.

-All material submitted to JPC&C must reflect the ethical standards of the pastoral/spiritual care associations that sponsor JPCP and those of SAGE Publications.
+All material submitted to JPC&C must reflect the ethical standards of the pastoral/spiritual care associations that support JPCP and those of SAGE Publications.
 The association standards are available at the associations’ websites.
 Consult SAGE Submission Guidelines for information concerning SAGE’s standards.

 JPC&C publishes articles such as the following: